Join us at the 3rd annual Washington Trumpet Guild Festival at Western Washington University in Bellingham, Sunday, April 12, 2026!

 12 pm – 1 pm: Nathan Fisher Jazz Duo [Lobby]

-3 pm – 4:30 pm: Opener: Mass Trumpet Ensemble Performs “Fanfare to the Stars” by Tiffany Johns; Brian Shaw, trumpet & Amy Boers, Organ [Concert Hall]
+3 pm – 4:30 pm: Opener: Mass Trumpet Ensemble performs “Fanfare to the Stars” by Tiffany Johns; Brian Shaw, trumpet & Amy Boers, Organ [Concert Hall]

-Park free in lot C.
+Park free in lots C or 12G.

 Featured Artists